-I’m a huge geek when it comes to the Myers-Brigg Type Indicator and the enneagram, and one of my goals for the year was to learn more about another model of understanding personality: the Big Five.
+I’m a huge geek when it comes to the Myers-Brigg Type Indicator and the Enneagram.
+One of my goals for the year was to learn more about the Big Five personality assessment.

-Corporate culture loves MBTI, and spiritual directors love the enneagram, but psychologists have long been squeamish about both, calling them tools for amateurs and laymen.
+Corporate culture loves MBTI, and spiritual directors love the Enneagram.
+Psychologists have long been squeamish about both, calling them tools for amateurs and laymen.
 The Big Five is a tool of their own making, and it measures personality across five broad factors.
 They are:

 - Neuroticism (sometimes reversed and called Emotional Stability)

 (These five traits are often referred to using the acronym CANOE or OCEAN, which helps me remember them.)

 I just finished reading Quirk: Brain Science Makes Sense of Your Peculiar Personality by Hannah Holmes, which provided a decent introduction to the five-factor model for non-scientists like myself.
 (It didn’t blow me away, but it was the only book I could find on the subject.)

 When I finished Quirk, I took yet another personality test–a five factor assessment, this time.

 I have a love/hate relationship with personality tests.
 I love geeking out over the results.
 However, I’m a terrible decision maker.
 Making two hundred tiny decisions in a row is torture!
 I’m also not great at answering these questions correctly about my own personality.
 (I can’t help it because I’m a nine.
 And an INFP.)

 Nevertheless, I muddled through, and my results strike me as reasonably accurate.
 I scored low on extraversion, high on agreeableness and openness to experience, and average for conscientiousness and neuroticism.